biemond/puppet/modules/orautils/README.md

 changes

+- 0.2.6 allow to change group param for the scripts
 - 0.2.5 Custom Identity and Trust store support in all the scripts
 - 0.2.4 JSSE option, stopWebLogicAdmin localhost bugfix and nodemanager service script fix
 - 0.2.2 nodemanager address param for the startWebLogicAdmin script ( instead of localhost)